barchart/binary-serializer-public/README.md

 Console.WriteLine(deserializedTestObject.PropertyNumber); // Output: 321
 ```

-The `Serialize` attribute is used to mark properties or fields for binary serialization.
-When `true` is passed to the `Serialize` attribute, it indicates that the property is part of the unique key for the object.
-Multiple properties can be marked as key components, allowing for compound keys in complex objects.
-Key properties and fields are always serialized.
+[^1]: The `Serialize` attribute is used to mark properties or fields for binary serialization.
+When `true` is passed to the `Serialize` attribute, it indicates that the data member is part of the unique key for the object.
+Multiple data members can be marked as key components, allowing for compound keys in complex objects.